Have you ever seen a cool T-shirt or a tattoo with a Japanese Kanji character and wondered what it really means?

 This guide will introduce you to the top 10 most popular kanji among foreigners and explain their true, deeper meanings, so you can choose your favorite with confidence.

-You can find many T-shirts with these kanji at stores like Don Quijote.
+You can find many T-shirts with these kanji at stores like Don Quijote, but a huge variety of designs are also available online.

 Top 10 Popular Kanji and Their Meanings